14 Ways to Reduce Bounce Rate and Increase Engagement for eCommerce

 11) Navigation should be a Cakewalk

 Good navigation requires intuitively finding out how a visitor will search for a particular product.
 Create a sitemap and provide its link in bold on the homepage.
 Design a clear navigation menu and place it where visitors automatically look for them — horizontally on top or vertically on left.
 One position might work better for you than the other.
 So you should test the placement.
-Left menu worked better for one of our eCommerce clients when they ran a split test.
+The left menu worked better for one of our eCommerce clients when they ran a split test.
 You could also think about testing bottom navigation for mobile devices.

 12) Make Sure the Ads are Not Intrusive

 If you have ads running on your website, try and place them in the least intrusive position.
-Nothing makes visitors want to run away from your website more when an ad pops over a piece they are trying to read or some product they are checking out.
+Nothing makes visitors want to run away from your website more than when an ad pops over a piece they are trying to read or some product they are checking out.
 Make sure you are NOT placing the ads where visitors automatically look for information – menu bar, search box or content area.
 Here’s an excellent post on poorly placed internal ads.

 13) Good Design Instills Credibility

 ‘Don’t judge a book by its cover might be the popular adage.
-But when it comes to websites, visitors actually do judge them by their design.
+But when it comes to websites, visitors do judge them by their design.
 Design plays a big role in influencing people’s perception of a website’s credibility.
 A good design automatically makes sure you are taken seriously while a bad design breeds distrust.
 Try to invest in a neat and uncluttered design.
 Consistency in terms of fonts, colors, and layout is extremely important.

 14) Invest in a Responsive Design